switch2osm/switch2osm/serving-tiles/updating-as-people-edit.md

 # Updating your database as people edit OpenStreetMap

+Every day there are millions of new map updates so to prevent a map becoming "stale" you can refresh the data used to create map tiles regularly.

 We'll use "osmosis" for this, which will also install Java.  "osmosis" is a general-purpose OSM data utility, and one of the things that it can do is to update a database with recent changes from OSM.
 Other options are available, such as "osmium".

     sudo apt install osmosis